Azure/Azure-Verified-Modules/docs/content/indexes/terraform/tf-resource-modules.md

 <br>

 ## Module name, Telemetry ID prefix, GitHub Teams for Owners & Contributors

+{{< hint type=note >}}

+This section is mainly intended for module owners and contributors as it contains information important for module development, such as telemetry ID prefix, and GitHub Teams for Owners & Contributors.

+{{< /hint >}}

 {{< expand "➕ Module name, Telemetry ID prefix, GitHub Teams for Owners & Contributors" "expand/collapse" >}}